mbmorrissey/hardware_rng/README.md

 True randomness in this project is produced by a [kit-built geiger counter from mightohm](https://mightyohm.com/blog/products/geiger-counter/).

-Figure 1 shows the connections assumed by the Arduino sketches for generating interrupts from the geiger counter to an Arduino UNO.
+*Figure 1.* Connections assumed by the Arduino sketches and R scripts for generating interrupts from the geiger counter to an Arduino UNO, and passing uniform or Poisson random variables via UART/USB.

 ## Arduino code